-Whether your interests or expertise lay in the areas of historical research and preservation, education, sustainable agriculture, habitat restoration and management, communications, development, or events management, you will find a place among our volunteers and share with them a love of Waterford.
+Whether your interests or expertise lay in the areas of historical research and preservation, land use and planning, education, sustainable agriculture, habitat restoration and management, communications, development, or events management, you can find a place among our volunteers and share with them a love of Waterford.

 Contact: [email protected]; 540-882-3018, Ext.
 3